 - Your child notices the details: if you move something in your front room, your child knows it.
 If you change your perfume, your child remarks on it.

-- Your child seems to prefer quiet games and enjoys their own company.
+- Does your child seems to prefer quiet games and enjoy their own company?
+Highly sensitives are happy to spend time alone.

 - Your child is a picky eater and finds some textures and strong flavours unpalatable.

-- A busy playground is not attractive to your child.
-Your child observes whilst other children tear around from the slide to the swing to the climbing frame and back again.
-Your child is the cautious one – assessing the situation thoroughly before jumping or climbing.
+- A busy playground is not fun for your child.
+Whilst other children tear around from the slide to the swing to the climbing frame and back again, your child is standing at the side observing.
+A common highly sensitive trait is caution.
+It means assessing the situation thoroughly before jumping or climbing.

 - Your child startles if you raise your voice at him.